FENECON Home 10 assembly and operating instructions

 6.3.6.
 Connecting the communication module to the inverter

 Connect the communication module to the inverter.
-(Included with the Inverter) |
+(Included with the inverter) |

-If the plug is not plugged in, this can lead to grid detection problems with the Inverter. |
+If the plug is not plugged in, it can lead to grid detection problems with the inverter. |

 6.3.7.
 Communication between meter and inverter